Posted July 28th, 2017 at 6:38 pm by Sales Team

 It is possible to find identifying labels on flag brackets which support the vertical and horizontal tracks.

 Ideal has used a variety of stickers over the years.
-As with most manufacturers, labels are stuck to one end of each section as we see here with the door partly open on this S/R 4RST door.
+As with most manufacturers, Ideal sticks labels to one end of each section.
+That is what we see here on this partly opened S/R 4RST door.
 If you are unable to open the door, look behind the lower vertical track with a flashlight on both sides of the door to find this label.
 It will list a 3-6 digit standalone model number.

 Ideal also uses labels mounted on the inside face of the sections.
 It is similar to what is found on Clopay doors, as you can see on this model R6R4 garage door.